Open-Source-Armada/OSA-Voonith-Mk1/README.md

 The jousting strategy often drags fights out a long time, making this ship great for entangling larger ships in combat, while other friendly ships move in to gank the distracted target.

 Low weight also makes this a ideal ship in the gravity of moons, where larger ships may struggle more at low altitude.
-The jousting stratagy often drags fights out a long time, making this ship great for entangling larger ships in combat, while other friendly ships move in to gank the distracted target.

-Low weight also makes this a ideal ship in the gravity of moons, where larger ships may struggle more at low altitude.